magedhelmy1/capillarydetection/paper.md

 This is a test sentence

-## 4.4 Performance
+# 5. Evaluation and Discussion

 This is a test sentence

-## 4.5 Automated tests
+## 5.1 Performance

 This is a test sentence

-# 5. Evaluation and Discussion
+## 5.2 Automated tests

+This is a test sentence

+## 5.3 System Implications

 This is a test sentence